EVERYDAY CARE, THE PALLIATIVE WAY: Equipping care teams to support what matters to residents and families

 - Final weeks and days: What to expect (Canadian Virtual Hospice)

-- PAINAD scale for those with cognitive impairment
+- PAINAD scale for those with cognitive impairment (Interior Health)

-- Symptom management guidelines
+- Symptom management guidelines (BCCPC)

-Grief & Bereavement for families:
+Community-based Grief & Bereavement support for families:

 - S.U.C.C.E.S.S – access grief support in languages other than English.